coolmanish01/saycheese/README.md

 # saycheese
-A tool to hack camera from termux, for video tutorial visit youtube.com/TechnicalHeadquarter
+A tool to hack camera from termux
 # SayCheese v1.2
 ## Author: Manish Kumar Santoshi
 orignally coded by thelinuxchoise(repository deleted)